sonos/tract/ffi/py/docs/index.md

 first application start-up for instance.
 But it could also be "prepared", or "cooked" before distribution to the devices.

-## Cooking to NNEF
+## Cooking to NNEtract` supports NNEF.

-NNEF is another standard for neural networks exchange.
-While ONNX is designed for models at training time, NNEF focused on the simpler semantics at play at runtime.
-Unencumbered by their training semantics, many layers collapse into a smaller operators set, made of arithmetic operations and simple tensor transformations.

-`tract` supports NNEF.
 It can read a NNEF neural network and run it.
-But it can also dump its preferred representation of a model in NNEF.
+But it can
+also dump its preferred representation of a model in NNEF.

 At this stage, a possible path to production for a neural model becomes can be drawn: